 A new navigation item: note the Search box at the top right for searching the site..

-If you are looking at the website on your smart phone, all navigation is through the three bars at the top left of the screen, i.e. there are no menu, breadcrumbs or sub pages.
+If you are looking at the website on your smart phone in vertical mode, initial navigation is through the three bars at the top left of the screen, i.e. there are no menus, breadcrumbs or drop down menus.
 More tips on this are found on the Mobile Use page.

 Links Within Pages